leoliu0/leoliu0.github.io/index.md

     <img src="leo.png" alt="Leo">
   </div>
   <div class="left">
-    I am an Assistant Professor of Finance at the University of Technology, Sydney, my main area of research is in innovation and entrepreneurship.
-I focus on assessing how innovation influences firm value, economic growth, and productivity.
-Additionally, I explore the impact of management on firm outcomes.
-I employ advanced statistical and machine learning techniques in my studies.
-My work has been presented at prestigious conferences, including the American Economic Association (AEA), American Finance Association (AFA), NBER Innovation Conference, European Finance Association (EFA), China International Conference in Finance (CICF), Center for Economic Policy Research (CEPR), and the Asian Bureau of Finance and Economic Research (ABFER).
+I am an Assistant Professor of Finance at the University of Technology, Sydney, specializing in innovation and entrepreneurship.
+My research quantifies innovation to analyze its impact on firms, industries, and the economy, with a recent focus on corporate disclosure and the drivers of AI adoption.

     <br/><br/>
     <a href="/cv.pdf">CV</a>
   </div>